kutec/simbo.github.io/_posts/2014-03-15-less-gradient-mixins-with-unlimited-colorstops.md

 Although these days Autoprefixer handles vendor prefixing for gradients and all other stuff, it doesn't provide alternatives for IE.

-Further more using those mixins feels mor comfortable and convinient to me.
+Further more, using those mixins feels more comfortable and convinient to me.

-So here's an example for vertical gradient with four colors:
+So here's an example for a vertical gradient with four colors:

 ```css
 #gradient > .vertical(